daniel-ilett/blog/_posts/2019-06-08-tut2-2-cel-shading.md

 diffuse = diffuse > 0 ?
 1 : 0;
 ~~~

-The resulting effect definitely counts as cel-shading.
+The resulting effect certainly reaches the cel-shading requirements.
 Hurray, we can all go home now, we're done! ...except I think we can do a little better.
 After all, we don't even have specular lighting, and we might want more flexibility with the cut-off points.
 We could implement more cut-off points, which would give us more lighting "bands".
 We could implement fresnel shading - which we'll explore in the next tutorial.
-And the cutoff results in a very sharp change from fully-lit to fully-shaded; it'd look better with a very small falloff to prevent aliasing artefacts.
+And the cutoff results in a very sharp change from fully lit to fully shaded; it'd look better with a very small falloff to prevent aliasing artefacts.

 ## Smooth falloff